HectorRicardo/simple-music-app/README.md

                 - Album artwork
         - **What you must do**: Create and initialize instances of `PlaybackState` and `MediaMetadata` and assign them to the `MediaSession` (caching the builders for reuse).
     3. Create an instance of `MediaSession.Callback` and assign it to the `MediaSession`.
+We'll see more about media session callbacks a bit later.
     4. Set the media session token.

     ```java
     public class SimpleMusicService extends MediaBrowserServiceCompat {
+      private final PlaybackStateCompat.Builder playbackStateBuilder = new PlaybackStateCompat.Builder();
+      private final MediaSessionCompat.Callback mediaSessionCallbacks = new MediaSessionCompat.Callback() {
+        // Implement methods that handle callbacks from a media controller...
+      };

       private MediaSessionCompat mediaSession;
-      private PlaybackStateCompat.Builder playbackStateBuilder;

       @Override
       public void onCreate() {